Contamination Means Overestimation? A Fine-Grained Empirical Study in Code Intelligence: Experimental Setup

 \subsubsection{RQ3: Does Unpaired Contamination Lead to Performance Overestimation?}

-In this RQ, we still focus on code translation and generation tasks for PLM.
-Towards LLM, two dual code translation tasks are carried out.

-\textbf{Pre-trained Language Models:} To conduct experiments with PLMs in this setting, we followed all the procedures from RQ1 to construct the datasets.
-The difference lies in the fact that we not only include the input portion of downstream tasks, but also add the corresponding output part to the pre-training dataset.
-Specifically, for the code translation task (Java$\rightarrow$C\#), we inject both the Java and C\# portions of CodeTrans's testing set into the pretraining corpus of PLMs separately, and remove an equal number of randomly selected samples from the pre-training corpus to eliminate the impact of the difference in training amount.
-Similarly, this process is also applied to the code generation task (NL$\rightarrow$Java).
+\\ \textbf{(1) PLMs (Pre-train, fine-tune, then infer):} To conduct experiments with PLMs under this setting, we follow all the procedures described in RQ1.
+The key difference is: when constructing contaminated experimental groups, we include not only the input portions of downstream tasks but also the corresponding output portions for contaminating PLMs' pre-training corpora.
+For example, in the \textbf{code translation} task (Java$\rightarrow$C\#), we separate the Java and C\# portions of each sample in the CodeTrans test set and randomly inject them into the pre-training corpora of PLMs, thereby constructing the contaminated experimental group.
+The same procedure is applied to \textbf{code generation} (NL$\rightarrow$Java) and \textbf{summarization} (Java$\rightarrow$NL) tasks with their respective datasets on the Java side as well as to the equivalent Python-side experiments.